qiuqiangkong/gan_separation_deconvolution/README.md

 # Single-Channel Signal Separation and Deconvolution with Generative Adversarial Networks

-This codebase is the implementation of the paper Single-Channel Signal Separation and Deconvolution with Generative Adversarial Networks.
-The paper is accepted by IJCAI 2019.
+This codebase is the implementation of the paper Single-Channel Signal Separation and Deconvolution with Generative Adversarial Networks (accepted by IJCAI 2019).
+The paper proposes a synthesizing-decomposition (S-D) approach to solve source separation and deconvolution problem.
+In synthesizing, a DCGAN is proposed for generating clean sources.
+In decomposition, the sources and filters are optimized to minimize the reconstruction loss.
+For more details see the paper here: (To appear)

 ## Environments